tomalec/articles/WebComponents/WC_F2F_meeting.md

 I hope we could get back to this topic once template instantiation will be more stable, as `<template>` element already solves most of the blocking issues mentioned by Apple.
 Initially, I just didn't want to overload the same element with many features (see `input`).

-Maybe a second default processor fot tempalte instantiation - `<template type="shadowroot">` could be a solution.
+Maybe a second default processor for template instantiation - `<template type="shadowroot">` could be a solution.

-Also, maybe, we could get back to it while discussing Declarative Custom Elements, as `<define>` has exact same problems with END_TAG callback as `<shadowroot>`.
+Also, maybe, we could get back to it while discussing Declarative Custom Elements, as `<definition>` has exact same problems with END_TAG callback as `<shadowroot>`.
 Browser implementers are more keen to ship Declarative CE.
-Maybe we could piggyback `<shadowroot>` to `<define>` in batch of HTML Parser changes ;)
+Maybe we could piggyback `<shadowroot>` to `<definition>` in batch of HTML Parser changes ;)

 Group non-enthusiastically agreed to put an explicit note that Shadow DOM feature does require JS to work.